News

 The consequences of war and the value of heritage, axes of the cultural agenda of the International Campus Ciudad de la Laguna

-This Friday the outdoor sample 'written in stone' is inaugurated, which will be located in the plaza del Adelantado until July 31
+. ● This Friday sees the opening of the open-air exhibition 'Written in Stone,' which will be located in the plaza del Adelantado until July 31.

 The Ciudad de la Laguna International Campus will offer a varied cultural programming throughout the month of July with the aim of inviting citizens to get involved and reflect on the thematic blocks of the forum, such as the consequences of war or the value of heritage.

-The initiative, promoted by the CajaCanarias Foundation, University of La Laguna and City Council of La Laguna, with the technical coordination of the Fyde Cajacanarias Foundation, proposes different activities such as exhibitions, workshops and conferences, which will address from the rich archaeological and cultural legacy of the islands to how conflicts influence the lives of people.
-All this with the participation of outstanding figures, such as the War Graphic reporter Alberto Hugo Rojas or the German filmmaker Marcel Mettelsiefen.
+The initiative, promoted by the CajaCanarias Foundation, the University of La Laguna, and the La Laguna City Council, with technical coordination by the Fyde CajaCanarias Foundation, includes various activities such as exhibitions, workshops, and conferences.
+These will cover topics ranging from the islands' rich archaeological and cultural heritage to the impact of conflict on people's lives.
+Prominent figures will participate, including war photographer Alberto Hugo Rojas and German filmmaker Marcel Mettelsiefen.

-The itinerary will start this Friday, July 4, in the CajaCanarias Cultural Space of La Laguna with the opening ceremony of the sample 'written in stone', which provides a scientific vision of the Archaeological Heritage of the Canary Islands.
-Located in the plaza del Adelantado, the exhibition is free access and can be visited until July 31.
+The itinerary will begin this Friday, July 4, at the CajaCanarias Cultural Center in La Laguna with the opening of the exhibition 'Written in Stone,' which offers a scientific perspective on the archaeological heritage of the Canary Islands.
+Located in the plaza del Adelantado, the exhibition is free to the public and will be open until July 31.

-All the initiatives included in this cultural agenda are free and free of charge until capacity is completed, with the exception of the closing concert of the folk group Los Sabandeños, which celebrates its 60th anniversary, and that will have a unique entry cost of 5 euros, whose benefits will be destined for a beneficial purpose.
+All the initiatives included in this cultural agenda are free and open to the public until capacity is reached, with the exception of the closing concert of the folk group Los Sabandeños, which celebrates its 60th Anniversary, and which will have a single entrance cost of 5 euros, the benefits of which will be destined for a charitable purpose.

-It should be noted that, in commemoration of the 25th anniversary of the recognition of San Cristóbal de la Laguna as a World Heritage, all activities will be held in emblematic spaces of the city that will become living scenarios for the promotion of culture and the exchange of ideas.
+It is worth noting that, in commemoration of the 25th anniversary of the recognition of San Cristóbal de La Laguna as a World Heritage Site, all activities will be held in emblematic spaces of the city that will become lively stages for the promotion of culture and the exchange of ideas.

 A cultural program that invites reflection and knowledge

-On Friday, July 4, starting at 6:00 p.m., the CajaCanarias space of the Laguna will host the Conference 'Written in Piedra.
-Addar's territory in Guanche 'time in charge of the Professor of History at the University of La Laguna, José Farrujia de la Rosa, which includes a dialogue with the journalist Verónica Galán and a guided tour of the exhibition.
+On Friday, July 4, starting at 6:00 p.m., the CajaCanarias Space in La Laguna will host the conference 'Written in Stone.
+The territory of Addar in the Guanche era' by the History professor of the University of La Laguna, José Farrujia de la Rosa, which includes a dialogue with the journalist Verónica Galán and a guided tour of the exhibition.

-From Tuesday, July 15, 2025, in the same space, you can visit the exhibition 'The disasters of the war.
-Photographs by Alberto Hugo Rojas', which shows different snapshots captured by this Lanzarote war graphic reporter.
-The sample can be visited from Tuesday to Friday from 10:00 a.m. to 2:00 p.m. and from 5:00 p.m. to 8:00 p.m., and on Saturdays from 10:00 a.m. to 2:00 p.m.
+From Tuesday, July 15th to July 31st, 2025, in the same space, the exhibition 'The Disasters of War: Photographs by Alberto Hugo Rojas' will be on display, showcasing various snapshots taken by this Lanzarote-born war photographer.
+The exhibition will be open Tuesday through Friday from 10:00 AM to 2:00 PM and from 5:00 PM to 8:00 PM, and on Saturdays from 10:00 AM to 2:00 PM.

-The photographic exhibition will be complemented with the conference 'The story of the war through photojournalism' by Alberto Hugo Rojas himself, with a subsequent colloquium with the national journalist of Spain Carmen Julia Hernández.
-It will take place on Tuesday, July 15, starting at 6:00 p.m., with free admission until capacity is completed.
+The photographic exhibition will be complemented by the lecture 'The Narrative of War Through Photojournalism' by Alberto Hugo Rojas himself, followed by a discussion with Carmen Julia Hernández, a journalist from Radio Nacional de España.
+It will take place on Tuesday, July 15, starting at 6:00 p.m., with free admission until capacity is reached.

-The cultural calendar will continue during the second session of the Campus, on Tuesday, July 29, with the projection of the documentary 'Daughters of the Holy Earth'.
-The piece delves into the consequences of the conflict in the West Bank and the concept of peace through the vision of two girls: Jena, inhabitant of the Yenin refugee camp, and Renana, belonging to a family of Jewish settlers.
-After the viewing, a colloquium will be held with its director Marcel Mettelsiefen and the producer Mayte Carrasco, moderated by David Baute, documentary filmmaker and Canarian filmmaker.
+The cultural program continues during the second session of the Campus, on Tuesday, July 29, with a screening of the documentary 'Daughters of the Holy Land'.
+The film delves into the consequences of the conflict in the West Bank and the concept of peace through the eyes of two girls: Jena, a resident of the Jenin refugee camp, and Renana, from a Jewish settler family.
+Following the screening, there will be a discussion with director Marcel Mettelsiefen and producer Mayte Carrasco, moderated by David Baute, a documentary filmmaker from the Canary Islands.

 First International Campus Ciudad de la Laguna

-The first International Campus of La Laguna is raised as an academic and citizen meeting space that seeks to promote knowledge and reflection on great current issues.
+The first edition of the La Laguna International Campus is conceived as an academic and civic meeting space that seeks to promote knowledge and reflection on major current issues.

-The formative initiative will be held on July 28 and 31 in different spaces of the municipality and will bring together outstanding international prestige personalities, such as the politician Josep Borrell, the neuroscientist Rafael Yuste and the former deputy director of Unesco's culture, Francesco Bandarin.
+The training initiative will take place from July 28 to 31 in different locations throughout the municipality and will bring together prominent international figures, such as politician Josep Borrell, neuroscientist Rafael Yuste, and the former Deputy Director-General for Culture at UNESCO, Francesco Bandarin.

-Those interested in attending the campus may register for free, both in online or face -to -face mode, through the website www.campusfuscusciudaddelalaguna.es.
+Those interested in attending the Campus can register for free, either online or in person, through the website www.campusinternacionalciudaddelalaguna.es.

 More news